 The timing of the investigation will depend on the severity of the complaint.
 If the complaint is of a nature that can wait until the annual survey of that facility is conducted, the state surveyors may choose to conduct their investigation at that time.
 If the complaint has life threatening implications, the investigation will be conducted as soon as feasibly possible.

 Unfortunately, nursing homes have been in the news because of allegations of elder abuse and/or neglect by the hired help.
 Any abuse of the elderly should be reported to the facility administrator and must be reported to the proper authorities for investigation including the state's regulatory agency and to law enforcement.
+If all else fails, you may need to contact a private legal firm.
+Levin & Perconti have put together a comprehensive guide on everything to know about nursing home abuse, including signs of it, how to prevent it, statistics, and they offer a free consultation.
+Contacting a legal firm could ultimately save your loved one’s life.

 It is perhaps little consolation that most caregivers in these facilities are very caring individuals and sometimes they are the ones to report the abuse by a co-worker.
 But I know that abuse of one elderly resident is one too many.